Steve6546/Wallpapers/README.md

 AZM AI agents can do anything a human developer can: modify code, run commands, browse the web, call APIs, and yes—even copy code snippets from StackOverflow.

+## 🚀 Key Features

+- **Powerful AI Agents**: Leverage state-of-the-art LLMs to automate software development tasks
+- **Web Browsing**: Agents can search the web, read documentation, and find solutions online
+- **Code Editing**: Seamlessly modify code across multiple files and languages
+- **Command Execution**: Run terminal commands and interpret their outputs
+- **Flexible Deployment**: Run locally, in the cloud, or integrate with your existing tools
+- **Extensible Architecture**: Add custom tools and capabilities to meet your specific needs

 Learn more in our [GitHub Wiki](https://github.com/Steve6546/azm-ai/wiki) to get started.

 > [!IMPORTANT]